Looking to put some NPS best practices to use?

 Do you not tell your customers about it or assume that they will not figure it out?
 Or do you apologize to them and assure them that you would not repeat it again?
 The answer to the above question will determine your longevity in the business world.

 Communication is everything, no matter what kind of relationship you are in.
 Most companies do not have a communication strategy in place and that’s a big mistake.
 Are you a business that communicates with the customer at regular intervals or only when you want them to complete an NPS survey or when you want something from them?

 Here’s the answer: Customers would like to be in the know when it comes to matters that pertain to them.
 Not only should you communicate to your customers about how you are solving their issues based on the survey feedback, especially NPS, but you should also have a strategy for internal communications.

 That way, you let your employees know that you are listening to customers.
 This helps with boosting the morale of your employees as well as developing a sense of purpose in them.

 You should know that NPS scores across industries are different.
 A telecom company would have a terrible score when compared with a company in the online entertainment industry.

-JetBlue’s NPS score is highest in the airline’s industry while Allstate’s score is highest in the life insurance category.
+JetBlue’s NPS score is the highest in the airline industry while Allstate’s score is the highest in the life insurance category.

 The NPS survey that you send should be in alignment with your company’s branding.
 After the end of the NPS question, you can add “Why are you willing to share?” based on their answers.